nubenetes/awesome-kubernetes/docs/message-queue.md

 - [thenewstack.io: The Rise of the Event Streaming Database 🌟](https://thenewstack.io/the-rise-of-the-event-streaming-database/)
 - [cncf.io: The need for Kubernetes Native Messaging Platform in Hybrid Cloud Environment](https://www.cncf.io/blog/2020/11/03/the-need-for-kubernetes-native-messaging-platform-in-hybrid-cloud-environment/)
 - [wiprodigital.com: A Guide to Enterprise Event-Driven Architecture](https://wiprodigital.com/2020/11/10/a-guide-to-enterprise-event-driven-architecture/)
-- [medium: Introduction to Event-Driven Architecture](https://medium.com/microservicegeeks/introduction-to-event-driven-architecture-e94ef442d824) The essential concepts that every developer should know
+- [medium: Introduction to Event-Driven Architecture 🌟](https://medium.com/microservicegeeks/introduction-to-event-driven-architecture-e94ef442d824) The essential concepts that every developer should know
 - [ibm.com: Event-driven cloud-native applications (microservices)](https://www.ibm.com/cloud/architecture/architecture/practices/event-driven-cloud-native-apps-architecture) The event backbone is being part of the microservices mesh, providing the publish-and-subscribe communication between microservices and enabling the support of loosely coupled event-driven microservices.
 - [stackoverflow.blog: How event-driven architecture solves modern web app problems 🌟](https://stackoverflow.blog/2020/03/16/how-event-driven-architecture-solves-modern-web-app-problems/) In this article, we’ll discuss some of the problems driving innovation in modern web development.
 Then we’ll dive into the basics of event-driven architecture (EDA), which tries to address these problems by thinking about back-end architecture in a novel way.
 - [sebalopezz.medium.com: Monolith to Microservices + Event-Driven Architecture 🌟](https://sebalopezz.medium.com/monolith-to-microservices-event-driven-architecture-ff4284bf4ecf)